telicent-oss/telicent-frontend-cli/README.md

-## Telicent Frontend CLI ("TEFE" CLI)
+## Telicent Frontend CLI

-A CLI for Telicent engineers when creating [JavaScript-based projects](https://github.com/search?q=org%3Atelicent-oss++AND+%28language%3ATypeScript+OR+language%3AJavaScript+%29&type=code)
+A CLI tool for helping create and maintain Telicent JavaScript-based projects

-This CLI centralizes common commands and configuration, enforcing a consistent approach across projects.
-When installed in a JavaScript project - it regularly checks and modifies project files — for example, ensuring a standardized GitHub PR template exists.
+This tool offers a collection of common commands and configurations that enable a consistent eveloper experience across Telicent projects.
+When integrated into a project, it provides two main benefits:
+1. It automatically checks and updates project files, such as ensuring the [CLI's standardised GitHub PR template](https://github.com/telicent-oss/telicent-frontend-cli/blob/doc/oss-narrative/.github/pull_request_template.md) is in place
+2. It exposes utility commands (via `yarn tefe <command>` ), for instance `yarn tefe npmrc-authtoken` allows you to pass sensitive tokens from `.npmrc`, to Docker build commands, with extra safeguards

 ## Usage